nuspell/nuspell/README.md

 3. Install dependencies

 ```
-brew install autoconf automake libtool pkg-config wget
+brew install cmake pkg-config
 brew install boost --with-icu4c
 ```

-Then run the standard trio of autoreconf, configure and make.
+Then run the standard cmake and make.
 See above.

 If you want to build with GCC instead of Clang, you need to pull GCC with Homebrew and rebuild all the dependencies with it.
 See Homewbrew manuals.